 Arborlawn Children’s Academy focuses on the social, emotional, spiritual, and intellectual development of the young child.
 Children are provided active learning experiences in which to discover, create, and explore through guidance and play.
 The school uses Frog Street curriculum and implement conscious discipline.
 Learning takes place through learning centers and small group instruction.
 Small class sizes ensure each child receives individual attention.
 All classes enjoy a music class with a music instructor and two through four year olds enjoy a weekly Spanish class.
 Outdoor play is also essential to the success of each day.

 - Admission events and parameters: Registration for the 2021-2022 school year, which starts in September, will be March 3, 2021 at 6:00 a.m. online.
-Please visit our page on the Arborlawn website for registration information.
+Please visit the Arborlawn website for registration information.

 - School hours: Monday through Friday 9:00 a.m. – 2:00 p.m. with the option to extend the day from 2:00 – 4:00 p.m.

 Little Sunshine’s Playhouse & Preschool® of Southlake opened in 2014 and is the only preschool offering a Reggio Emilia-inspired curriculum in Southlake, Texas.
 The school is located in the heart of Southlake, right down the road from Southlake Towne Center.
 Monthly tuition rates include formula, wipes, baby food, breakfast, lunch, afternoon snack, and extracurricular activities.

 - Ages: six weeks to pre-k